busterwood/MsmqPatterns/README.md

 * Route messages to [subqueues](https://msdn.microsoft.com/en-us/library/ms711414(v=vs.85).aspx) with the `SubQueueFilterRouter` class
 * Route batches of messages between transactional queues with the `TransactionalRouter` class
 * Route messages between non-transactional queues with the `NonTransactionalRouter` class

+All classes are `async` code bulit on `System.Threading.Tasks.Task`.